lawrennd/old_talks/_systems/includes/nigeria-nmis-covid-join.md

   `Unnamed: 19` text COLLATE utf8_bin
 ) DEFAULT CHARSET=utf8 COLLATE=utf8_bin AUTO_INCREMENT=1 ;}

-\notes{And now we can load the data into the table.}

-\code{%%sql
-LOAD DATA LOCAL INFILE 'cases.csv' INTO TABLE cases FIELDS TERMINATED BY ','
-LINES STARTING BY '' TERMINATED BY '\n';}

 \notes{Once gain we need to set the index.}

 \code{%%sql